robert-kisteleki/goatapi/README.md

 * finding anchors
 * finding measurements
 * downloading results of measurements and turning them into Go objects
+* tuning in to result streaming and turning them into Go objects
 * loading a local file containing measurement results and turning them into Go objects
 * (more features to come)